-Article 42 Publication
+Article 43 Publication

 The dean sees to the publication of the OER and of any amendments.
-The OER will in any event be published on ESL's website and in the brochure available at ESL's Study Information Centre.
+The OER will in any event be published on ESL's website.
 Amendments to the OER will be published and announced as quickly as possible via ESL's website.

-Article 43 Entry into force
+Article 44 Entry into force

-This regulation takes effect from 1 September 2018.
+This regulation takes effect from 1 September 2019.

-Article 44 Official title
+Article 45 Official title

-This regulation can be quoted as the '2018 LL.M.
+This regulation can be quoted as the '2019 LL.M.
 Programme Commercial Law OER'.

-Adopted on 24 August 2018 by the Dean of Erasmus School of Law of Erasmus University Rotterdam
+Adopted on 24 August 2019 by the Dean of Erasmus School of Law of Erasmus University Rotterdam

-Appendix 1 to the 2018 Commercial Law LL.M.
+Appendix 1 to the 2019 Commercial Law LL.M.
 Programme Course and Examination Regulations